 any other credible and tangible risk that develops, as clearly defined and articulated by the site owner

 The request must be in writing.
-Upon receipt the site user will consider the impacts of the request.
-The site user will not unwillingly delay its response to the request and will then engage with the site owner to seek a way forward that is equitable for both operators.
+Upon receipt the receiving party will consider the impacts of the request.
+They will not unwillingly delay its response to the request and will then engage with the requesting operator to seek a way forward that is equitable for both parties.

-For the removal of assets where the need is based upon health, safety or operational reasons, this cost should be solely at the expense of the site user.
-For all other requests, the cost for the removing the affected assets must be identified and agreed upfront, before it is shared equally between the parties or based upon an economic test where it is felt it is necessary.
+For the removal of assets where the need is based upon health, safety or operational reasons, this cost should be solely at the expense of the asset owner.
+For all other requests, the cost for the removing the affected assets must be identified and agreed upfront, before it is shared equally between the parties or based upon a cost benefit analysis where it is felt it is necessary.

-A site user may allow the site owner to remove the agreed assets on their behalf subject to the application of the required engineering governance.
+An operator may allow another operator to remove the agreed assets on their behalf subject to the application of the required engineering governance.
 The cost or shared cost will then be recovered via the provisions under Section L.

 Disputes are to be resolved via the appropriate escalation between parties.
-If this fails, the parties will seek settlement via an independent third party arbitration process.
+If this fails, the parties will seek settlement via the dispute process under the general terms of Uniform Network Code, where both parties will be bound by the outcome whether favourable or not.

 Action